 Sanford Guide Editor Douglas Black, Pharm.D. developed this quick reference guide to assist providers in implementing the latest guidelines for vancomycin therapy in patients with staphylococcal bacteremia, endocarditis, and invasive infection.
-Instructors: contact our team to request a printer-friendly version for your class.
+A printer-friendly version of this information is available here.

 Summary: How is AUC24 Used?